Bear was my callsign when I flew F-4’s and F-15E’s in the USAF.

 Here are some pics of the bake…

-I am repertoiredefinitely putting this bake into my holiday repertoire!!
-These would make great holiday gifts… I just need to figure out how to do in volume!
+I am definitely putting this bake into my holiday repertoire!!
+These would make great holiday gifts… I will continue to chase a more open/classical crumb structure!!

 I like learning new things.
 Will need a couple more practice runs for sure!
 Glad I’m taking copious notes.
 They help me a lot.